Cable Hammer Curl: How To Do and Muscles Worked

 Takeaway

 The cable hammer curl develops the size and strength of the biceps while specifically targeting the forearms and outer part of the biceps.
-Utilizing the cable ensure resistance remains on the biceps throughout the entire range of motion.
+The cable ensures the resistance remains constant throughout the entire range of motion.

 Leave a Comment